I enjoy being a plaintiff’s lawyer because I get to represent

 After two and a half years as an intellectual property litigation attorney in the San Francisco office of the international law firm Reed Smith LLP, Eric left to establish his own solo practice, Toscano Law, in 2012; a law partnership, Toscano Kellogg & Van Aken LLP, in 2014; and Toscano Law Group, PC in 2016.

-When he is not working on behalf of his clients, Eric enjoys spending time with his wife Stephanie and young son Henry.
-He stays active by training for and running marathons and half marathons (albeit with less regularity than before he became a parent).
+When he is not working on behalf of his clients, Eric enjoys spending time with his wife Stephanie and young son Henry and visiting his family in the Wine Country.

 - Bachelor of Arts, Economics, Stanford University, Stanford, California

 - Juris Doctor with Public Service Certificate and Pro Bono Certificate, University of California at Davis School of Law (King Hall), Davis, California